INSPIRE-MIF/2017.2/GeoJSON/specification.md

 The encoding resolves specific technical issues that have been problematic when using the default encoding:

-* TODO List specific issues (see findings in https://github.com/INSPIRE-MIF/2017.2/issues/48)
-* TODO List specific issues related to ArcGIS (see https://github.com/INSPIRE-MIF/2017.2/issues/18)
+* Most GIS software cannot fully make use of non-smple attributes and nested structures for styling, processing and filtering;
+* Support for multiple values per property is an issue in ArcGIS and other GIS tools;
+* References to other features often cannot be resolved by GIS tools; Propertes of referenced features cannot be used in styling or for filtering ;
-* Abstract geometry types for an object (mixed geometry types in a FeatureCollection)
+* Abstract geometry types for an object mean that a wide range of different geometries can be used;
-* Be able to display types on map, e.g. date/time, xlinks, coded values and codelists
+* Mixed geometry types in a FeatureCollection are usually not supported;

 ### INSPIRE Requirements for Encodings